 Delivery services usually earn money by charging restaurant owners and, in most cases, customers.
 Fees differ from service to service and country to country, but the average in the US is 15% to 30% from each order on the restaurant’s side and $2 to $15 (depending on the order size) on the customer’s side.

 For small businesses, 30% from each order might be a significant number, which is why some restaurants prefer making deliveries themselves.
 However, these fees are also charged by industry leaders like Uber Eats and Postmates.

 For example, while Uber Taxi has been very successful in Ukraine, Uber Eats seems to have been pushed out by more affordable local services.
-Uber Eats was in the Ukrainian market for about a year before deciding the growth rate wasn’t good enough; the Spanish Glovo and Ukrainian Raketa seem to be flourishing, though, making us think it might be an issue with either Uber’s fees or its late arrival in the country.
+Uber Eats was in the Ukrainian market for about a year before deciding the growth rate wasn’t good enough; the Spanish Glovo and Ukrainian Rocket seem to be flourishing, though, making us think it might be an issue with either Uber’s fees or its late arrival in the country.

-How to make an on-demand delivery website
+How to make a food delivery website

 First of all, if you’re building a platform that connects businesses and customers, you need to build two different interfaces plus an admin panel and a back end/server side.
 So there will be four parts in total:

 Also, there’s the additional issue of a fleet.
 If you’re planning a service like Uber Eats where drivers can sign up and pick what orders they deliver, you’ll also need an app for drivers.
 In this case, we recommend going with a mobile app rather than a website.

 Or you can forego the driver-side app by having coordinators who sort orders from the admin panel and assign them to delivery personnel.
 Sort of like taxi services did before Uber and its clones took over the market.

 Developing a food-ordering website isn’t very difficult for an experienced development company.
 This kind of software doesn’t need many features.